5 Things to try when you can’t fall back to sleep

 – go to bed and wake up at approximately the same time every day, regardless of if it’s the weekend or not.
 Your body likes routine and when thrown off kilter it can wreak havoc on your sleep pattern.
 Your circadian rhythm, also known as your body clock is what regulates your sleep, metabolism, oxygen consumption and so much more.
 You are primed to be awake in the day and asleep at night, but if your brain is getting mixed signals you may find yourself alert at nighttime when you should be sleeping.

-– Adding Lumity Day and Nighttime Supplements to your wellness routine can reduce tiredness.
+– Adding Lumity Morning and Night Supplements to your wellness routine can reduce tiredness.
 Since they’re formulated to work with your circadian rhythm to deliver the right nutrients at the right time they can help you have more energy in the day and rest and repair at night.

 – exercise is important for your health and your sleep.
 While you don’t want to workout too close to bedtime, fitting in physical activity on a daily basis will help you sleep better overall.